Report | Queens Park Rangers 1 Swansea City 3

-The Swans had taken a first-half lead when raced in on goal to calmly fire the visitors ahead.
+The Swans had taken a first-half lead when Celina raced in on goal to calmly fire the visitors ahead.

-But the home side levelled through Jordan Hugill after glanced a header home just past the hour mark.
+But the home side levelled through Jordan Hugill after he glanced a header home just past the hour mark.

 However, substitute Jordon Garrick – on his league debut – won a penalty which Borja converted, before Surridge headed in his first Swansea goal to seal the win.